 - Holding any five (5) trump in your hand;

-- Any 3 trump with an off suit Ace - King combination;
+- Ace, King, Queen of trump, with off-suit Ace - King combination;

 - Both bowers and an off suit Ace - King - X (works best from first seat);

-- Any 3 trump and two off suit Aces;
+- Any 3 trump (one being a bower) and two off-suit Aces;

 - Your partner turned up the right, you hold left and two other trump with a strong off suit;